roman-neuhauser/Ansel-wiki/Contributing-to-R&Darktable.md

 * Screenshots and drawings can go a long way.
 * If you are replying to a particular point or person, quote the section of text you are replying to.
 * Break your text into paragraphs of roughly 4 to 8 lines, but avoid sending each sentence to a new paragraph.
+* Keep in mind everybody speaks English but very few people are native speakers, so try to stick to basic Globish.

 Good principles on issues/tickets interactions can be found [here](https://www.yegor256.com/2014/11/24/principles-of-bug-tracking.html).